sidwebworks/typescript-workshop/src/pages/unions-and-intersections.md

 Here we are combing the `typeof` and `keyof` operator together, we first extract the user type using `typeof user`

 then we create a union from that object type using `keyof` operator

-Unlike `tuples` these are WON'T be in strict order, every individual element will have a type of `string | number | boolean`

 ### Type Narrowing